YAKUBONA/parrot.ai-/README.md

 # parrot.ai
-Below is an official website that can help running the code dirrectly from github https://mybinder.org/
+Below is an official website that can help running the code dirrectly from github \n https://mybinder.org/